-7 Characteristics of Time Tracking Systems that Work
+7 Characteristics of Good Time Tracking Systems

 The dust that’s kicked up by management needing time and resource cost numbers often ends up on the boxes of the unused chosen application.
 The timesheet application that was to be a solution to everyone’s problems winds up being a temporary diversion for accountants and managers and provides no value for actual users.